Going on an international exchange

 The number of places reserved for students in the Master's program at L'École de design de Nantes Atlantique in each partner school is limited: between 1 and 4 places depending on the partnership.
 If several students apply for the same places, the pedagogical management team will make a selection based on the grades, motivations and level of English of the candidates.

 Only one application can be sent per student to the partner schools considered.
 This application includes a CV, a cover letter and a portfolio in English.
 Some schools also require certificates attesting to the applicant's level of English (TOEIC, IELTS or TOEFL).
-The student is informed of the documents to be provided by the team dedicated to international relations.
+The student is informed of the documents they need to provide and the application procedure.
 The application is sent to the partner school by the Head of International Relations, who is in direct contact with an official of the host school.
 The student will receive the answer from the partner school in June/July.

 The application is subject to the approval of the partner school.
 Established agreements do not guarantee that the student will obtain the desired destination.